mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 *You've switched off your targeting computer, what's wrong?!?*

-This is an exercise in Javascript to create the "targeting computer" that the x-wing pilots use to visualize their position in the trenches.
+This is an exercise in Javascript to create the "targeting computer" that the x-wing pilots use to visualize their position while flying down trenches.

 I wonder what kind of hardware and software was used for the original prop, as seen in the movie?